d4rkc0d3r/d4rkAvatarOptimizer/README.md

 If you are a shader author you can read the [Guidelines for Shader Authors](./Documentation~/ForShaderAuthors.md) document to make your shaders compatible with the optimizer.

 It is also nice to make a bug report with the broken shaders so I can fix it for the future.
-To do that you need to bundle up the optimized `.mat`, `.shader` & `.cginc` files.
+To do that you need to bundle up the optimized `.mat`, `.shader`, `.cginc` & `.log` files.
 You can do that by right clicking on `d4rkAvatarOptimizer/TrashBin` in the project view under `Packages` and selecting `Show in Explorer`.
 A window with the folder selected should open.
 Go inside the folder and put the files into a `.zip` file.
 You don't need to include the `.asset` files as they can be very large and don't help when debugging the shaders.
 Once you have done that make a bug report on the [issue tracker](https://github.com/d4rkc0d3r/d4rkAvatarOptimizer/issues) where you can attach the `.zip` file.

 ![Show TrashBin in Explorer](./Documentation~/img/openTrashBinInExplorer.png)